jethrojones/website/_notes/Splitting Rodecaster Pro WAV files.md

 If you need to add more/different sources from your original file, you can easily do that by updating which fields you want to split out.
 I know I only use mic channels 1 and 2, so I don't need anything else there.

 My resulting folder of split WAV files came in at 2.46 GB instead of 34GB, and my files are now split appropriately for importing into Descript in a much easier and appropriate way.

+I then asked ChatGPT to make a version that I could share with others if they have different needs.
+You can get [that here](https://gist.github.com/jethrojones/f4f6f930e3bb62971b607dcafb4b6080).